 Nothing in this policy shall prohibit any school employee from providing emergency assistance to students, including administering medication.

-The Building Principal shall include this policy in the Student Handbook and shall provide a copy to the parents/guardiansparent(s)/guardian(s) of students.
+The Building Principal shall include this policy in the Student Handbook and shall provide a copy to the parents/guardians of students.

 Self-Administration of Medication